growexx/react-user-boilerplate/docs/general/realTimeChat.md

-- First of set the env file with firebase keys.
+- First of all set the env file with firebase keys.

 - Following is the list of env values needed.